krunaldodiya/nostro_propmodel_user_migration/README.md

 ### `discounts_column_config.json`

-Controls which columns are exported in `new_discounts.csv`.
+Controls which columns are exported in `new_discount_codes.csv`.
 Contains a JSON array of column names to include in the export.

 ---